DETERMINED TO THRIVE IN MY WILDERNESS

 I am determined to thrive, but I can’t do it without God’s help.

 Even here, on days of giving in to self-pity, God meets me with His grace and gives me courage and provision for this new way of life.

 Gratitude in the small victories will carry me when I cannot.

 …for the Spirit in you is far stronger than anything in the world.
-(1 John 1:4b, The Message
+(1 John 1:4b)

 He must become greater and greater, and I must become less and less.
-(John 3:30, NLT)
+(John 3:30)

-Tammy is an author, writer and blogger.
+Tammy is the author of Mornings in the Word, a writer, and a blogger.
 She leads and encourages women in their spiritual growth, and leads a small group in her home, investing into younger women.
 Tammy is on the Women’s Ministry Team at her local church.

 She and her Sweet Man have been married thirty-plus years and they live in the foothills of South Carolina with their loyal, furry friend Lola.